tommoor/emojione-picker/README.md

 ## Usage

-The npm module includes a transpiled version of the picker so you don't need to run it through a JSX pipeline.
+The module includes a transpiled version of the picker so you don't need to run it through a JSX pipeline.
 Simply require the module like any other.

 ```javascript